 If treatment is needed then the first treatment that tends to be used in an adult with ITP is usually steroids.
 Sometimes steroids are used along with injections of IVIg.
 Both of these treatments increase the platelet count in many people.
 Usually though, this improvement is only temporary and the platelet numbers return to a low level after a few weeks.
 Anti-D immunoglobulin can also be used in adults and has been shown to increase platelet numbers effectively.

 Surgery to remove the spleen (splenectomy) is used more often in adults than in children.
 It is more likely to result in a longer-lasting normal number of platelets.
 About 2 in 3 people with ITP who have a splenectomy will have a normal number of platelets afterwards for at least five years.
 However, splenectomy is not without possible complications.
 As the spleen is responsible for fighting certain types of infection, people who have had their spleen removed are more at risk of some serious infections.
 For this reason, you will need to have some extra vaccinations and may be advised to take antibiotics every day.
-See separate leaflet called Preventing Infection after Splenectomy or if you do not have a Working Spleen for more details.
+See separate leaflet called Preventing Infection after Splenectomy for more details.